lgibelli/singularity-docs/build_a_container.rst

--  If you want to **customize the cache location** (where Docker layers are downloaded on your system), specify Docker credentials, or any custom tweaks to your build environment, see `build environment <https://singularity-userdoc.readthedocs.io/en/latest/build_environment.html>`_.
+-  If you want to **customize the cache location** (where Docker layers are downloaded on your system), specify Docker credentials, or any custom tweaks to your build environment, see :ref:`build environment <build-environment>`.

 -  If you want to make internally **modular containers**, check out the getting started guide `here <https://sci-f.github.io/tutorials>`_